openscoring/openscoring-python/README.md

 ```

 The same, but wrapping the data record into an `EvaluationRequest` object for request identification purposes:
 ```python
 from openscoring import EvaluationRequest

 evaluationRequest = EvaluationRequest("record-001", arguments)

 evaluationResponse = os.evaluate("Iris", evaluationRequest)
 print(evaluationResponse.result)
 ```

-Evaluate the `Iris` model with data records from the `Iris.csv` CSV file, storing the results to the `Iris-results` CSV file:
+Evaluating the `Iris` model with data records from the `Iris.csv` CSV file, storing the results to the `Iris-results` CSV file:
 ```python
 os.evaluateCsvFile("Iris", "Iris.csv", "Iris-results.csv")
 ```

-Undeploy the `Iris` model:
+Undeploying the `Iris` model:
 ```python
 os.undeploy("Iris", **kwargs)
 ```

 # De-installation #

-Uninstalling:
+Uninstall:
 ```
 pip uninstall openscoring
 ```